What is the Amazon Rainforest Wildlife Rescue in Ecuador all about?

 The project will benefit from your support in helping the overworked staff, not just with daily work, but also to reach their long-term goals.
-These goals include: moving existing infrastructure and animals to a bigger location, and developing partnerships with local environmental authorities to advocate for protected natural habitats where the animals can be re-introduced.
+These objectives include: moving existing infrastructure and animals to a bigger location, and developing partnerships with local environmental authorities to advocate for protected natural habitats where the animals can be re-introduced.
+Feel empowered as you are given responsibilities and tasks around the sanctuary, which vary each day, and witness first hand the rewards of your hard work.
 You will benefit by gaining up-close interaction with wild animals and by working in advocacy for this important cause; both being experiences worthy of adding to your CV/resume.

 Role of the Conservation volunteer

-Helping with regular maintenance of the centre’s spaces is an important aspect of your daily work.
-This project is seriously understaffed and always needs assistance with: cleaning the cages, feeding the animals, repairing animals’ homes, constructing new homes for incoming animals and nurturing traumatised species back to a more stable state of mental health.
+Helping with regular maintenance of the center’s spaces is an important aspect of your daily work.
+The team are hugely passionate about animal welfare but with inadequate resources and low staff members, the sanctuary always needs assistance with: cleaning the cages, feeding the animals, enrichment activities, repairing animals’ shelters, constructing new homes for incoming animals and nurturing traumatised species back to a more stable state of mental health.
 Occasionally, the project provides tours for school groups in order to educate local children about the importance of caring for animals.
 Volunteers may be asked to help with these groups, giving you an opportunity to use your English and/or Spanish.

-Those with experience in veterinary science or biology will be able to work with the sanctuary coordinators, taking more of an active role in the animal care and in the technical aspects of running the rescue centre.
+There is a clinic for injured / unwell animals on site and there may also be the opportunity to observe the resident veterinarian.
+Those with experience in veterinary science or biology will be able to work with the sanctuary coordinators, taking more of an active role in the animal care and in the technical aspects of running the rescue center.

 What skills do I need to be a Wildlife Rescue Volunteer?

 No specific qualifications are required, however a level of comfort with animals is needed.
+This is an active program so work hard and directly benefit the animals and sanctuary.
 Spanish skills are not required for this placement, although they will help to integrate you more with the local community and staff.
 A background in veterinary science, biology or environmental conservation is very useful.
 Experience working in environmental policy (administrative or legal level) would be a plus!